andreyewhydecollins/ece150Poject/README.md

-# ece150Poject
+# ece150Project

-mybrain is fried
+mybrain is not fried